 Master of Science in Management

-The Master of Science in Management is a one-year program that benefits individuals who have an undergraduate degree in a field other than business, such as arts, humanities, engineering and social sciences, who wish to enhance their core understanding of business, thereby increasing employment opportunities.
+The Master of Science in Management is a one-year full-time program that benefits individuals who have an undergraduate degree in a field other than business, such as arts, humanities, engineering and social sciences, who wish to enhance their core understanding of business, thereby increasing employment opportunities.

 International students interested in an American business education who do not meet the experience requirements for an MBA program will also benefit.